starr-dusT/dotfiles/readme.md

 ## Update Setup

-`void-update` command updates the system with ansible.
-Run `void-update -h` for information on usage.
+`arch-update` command updates the system with ansible.
+Run `arch-update -h` for information on usage.